WVURAIL/dspira-lessons/_posts/2020-07-24-BuildingHorn_SoftwareInfo.md

       ```
 **Additional Steps for setting the proper Python environment:**

-   10. Open a terminal window.
+   9. Open a terminal window.

-   11. Make sure you are at the home directory (type and Enter `cd` ).
+   10. Make sure you are at the home directory (type and Enter `cd` ).
 Then type `gedit .bashrc` to open the *.bashrc* file in an editor.

-   12. Scroll to the very bottom of this file, add a blank line, and then copy and paste the following code: `export PYTHONPATH=/usr/local/lib/python3/dist-packages:/usr/local/lib/python3.8/dist-packages:$PYTHONPATH`
+   11. Scroll to the very bottom of this file, add a blank line, and then copy and paste the following code: `export PYTHONPATH=/usr/local/lib/python3/dist-packages:/usr/local/lib/python3.8/dist-packages:$PYTHONPATH`

-   13. Save and close (x in upper right corner).
+   12. Save and close (x in upper right corner).

-   14. Go to the following by typing: `cd /usr/local/lib/python3.8/dist-packages`
+   13. Go to the following by typing: `cd /usr/local/lib/python3.8/dist-packages`

-   15. Enter `ls`
+   14. Enter `ls`

-   16. If the folder `radio_astro` exists, delete it by typing: `sudo rm -rf radio_astro` .
+   15. If the folder `radio_astro` exists, delete it by typing: `sudo rm -rf radio_astro` .
 If nothing shows up after typing `ls`, then everything is fine.

 **Check that the Installation was Successful**

-   17. Run the program in Gnuradio:
+   16. Run the program in Gnuradio:
          - In a terminal window type `gnuradio-companion`
          - Open the *spectrometer_w_cal.grc* program as follows:

            `File --> Open --> gr-radio_astros --> examples --> *spectrometer_w_cal.grc* `
-         - Plug an Airspy radio into the USB port.
+         - Plug an Airspy radio, with the LNA attached, into the USB port.
 Run the program by hitting the start triangle ("execute the flowgraph") on the menu bar at top.
 If no errors occur, you are all set!

-#### G. How to Update files from the gr-radio_astro gr38 Repository
+#### E. How to Update files from the gr-radio_astro gr38 Repository

    1. Switch to the *gr-radio_astro* folder on your computer: `cd gr-radio_astro`